 You have to trust in the Lord that they are conservative.
 You are the fellow who has to be unconservative.
 I am critical of the commander that is ultraconservative, but it is quite essential that he gets a conservative staff.
-Maybe some of them off the record can suggest this or that.
-Now I say anybody, not anybody but a number that had special ideas.
-There was one fellow the whole artillery was after condemning him.
-I had him in and let him expose his whole plot to me and they were just practically excommunicating him.
-I had the air fellow in that was trying to advocate these things for France.
+Maybe some of them, off the record, can suggest this or that.
+Now I saw anybody, not anybody but a number, that had special ideas.
+There was one fellow the whole artillery was after, condemning him.
+I had him in and let him expose his whole plot to me, and they were just practically excommunicating him.
+I had the air fellow in that was trying to advocate these things in France.
 I let him come to me and go over the whole thing and sent them all over there to France.
-[This, I think, was Colonel Bidwell on strategic airborne drop in 1944].
+[Colonel Bruce W. Bidwell on the strategic airborne drop in 1944?]
 I saw all those people and then judged whether they had a real show or not.
-Anybody who opposed and is pretty voluble about it, particularly when it begins to leak out-the staff procedures-the staff is very critical about it.
+Anybody who opposes and is pretty voluble about it, particuarly when it begins to leak out-the staff procedure-the staff is very critical of.